chamberf93/matrix_math/README.md

 # matrix_math
 Math Operations On Matrices

+Note: This is just the start of the list more functionality will be added in the future.

 Public Function List:
   These function all modify the current matrix object.
 1) construct($rows, $cols) - Creates Matrix.